16 min read

 Add a headline that will appear above the form fields.

-Customise your form questions: By default, your form will ask for the person’s full name and email address but there are a heap more questions you can ask to better qualify your leads as you can see in the image above.
+Customise your form questions: By default, your form will ask for the person’s full name and email address, but there are a heap more questions you can ask to better qualify your leads as you can see in the image above.
+Customizing the questions on your lead forms is crucial for capturing the necessary information to qualify new leads effectively.
+This customization can significantly impact the number of generated leads by simplifying the submission process and ensuring that the information gathered is directly relevant to your offerings.
+You can include custom questions tailored to your business needs, such as multiple choice questions, which can make the form more engaging and easier to complete.

 Link to your Privacy Policy: hopefully you have a privacy policy on your website.
 Add a link to it here.
-If you don’t have one and you’re running a WordPress website, there’s a good Privacy Policy generator here.
+If you don’t use our Facebook privacy policy generator to create your own without the need for a website.

 Customize your Thank You screen: this is what people will see after they’ve submitted their details.
 This could be as simple as “Thanks for sending us your details, we’ll be in touch shortly”, or as in this example, I’m asking people to click on the link to view the content.